A Grounding Practice For When Your Head’s In The Clouds

 What does it mean to be grounded?

 After spending some time thinking about it, I realized that feeling grounded can mean a few things.
-It can mean thinking clearly instead of feeling scattered.
-It can mean being in-tune with my surroundings AND my thoughts.
-It can mean feeling stable – mentally, emotionally, and physically.
+It can mean thinking clearly instead of feeling scattered, being in-tune with my surroundings AND my thoughts, and feeling stable – mentally, emotionally, and physically.

 Since the word grounded can mean something different for everyone, I asked on Instagram, ‘What does being grounded mean to you?’